j-trueman/MultiplayerClient/README.md

 ## Known Bugs
 * MPB012: Unclear status of players currently in matches
 * MPB021: Invalid target peer error server-side after a user can't log in
+* MPB022: Camera doesn't lerp to health counter at the beginning of Round 1 after completing a match